- The URL points to the pass.

 - Use the field names as the initial data in your CSV file.
 The field names shown in this image are Tier and Tier Name.

-by rows specifying values for each field name.
-Each row represents a single
+Now you can create a CSV file with a header row that specifies field names, followed by rows specifying values for each field name.
+Each row represents a single pass.

 The only date format accepted for Google templates is YYYY-MM-DD.